 Well, I can’t really answer that for you.
 Every situation is different.

 I know of one runner who first encountered an angry mama elk on the trail, in trying to flee from mama, she met a mama bear who also started getting aggressive.
-The runner had the spray in a chest strap but in all her efforts to get away and navigate the trees and trail, she couldn’t actually get herself into a situation where she felt she could access the spray and use it.
-She did safely escape the bear, and didn’t use the spray.
+The runner had the spray in a chest strap but in all her efforts to get away and navigate the trees, roots and trail in escaping the scene, she couldn’t actually get herself into a situation where she felt she could access the spray and use it.
+In the end, she did safely escape the bear, and didn’t use the spray.

 Would I be able to get it in time?
 Would you?
 We don’t know.
 We can’t control how the situation will play out.
 But what we can control is actually having the bear spray, being able to access it, and knowing how to use it properly.